abobakremary/Financial-Report-2013-2014/README.md

 - Risk and Mitigation: The Enterprise segment posed the highest financial risk with declining profits, while the Government and Small Business segments provided stable growth.
 - Recommendations: Recommended discontinuing the Enterprise segment due to its negative impact on overall profitability and focusing on the more profitable segments.

+Conclusion:
+The comprehensive analysis of the Company Financials Dataset provided critical insights into the financial performance across different market segments and regions during 2013 and 2014.
+The study revealed substantial growth in total sales, particularly in the Government and Midmarket segments, highlighting their strategic importance to the company.
+However, the Enterprise segment consistently underperformed, showing declining profits and posing a significant financial risk.

+Monthly sales trends uncovered strong cyclical patterns, with peak performance in the latter half of the year, likely driven by seasonal factors.
+This finding underscores the need for targeted marketing and sales efforts during high-demand periods to maximize revenue.

+The comparative analysis between 2013 and 2014 demonstrated overall financial improvement but also highlighted areas of concern, particularly in the Enterprise segment.
+Based on these findings, a key recommendation is the discontinuation of the Enterprise segment to prevent further profit erosion and reallocate resources to more lucrative segments.

+In summary, the analysis provides a clear roadmap for optimizing the company's market focus, enhancing profitability, and reducing financial risks.
+By implementing the recommended strategies, the company can strengthen its financial position and sustain long-term growth.

 License:
 (https://opendatacommons.org/licenses/dbcl/1-0/)